Frequently Asked Questions

 What should I do in the sessions?

 Trust your instinct that you need someone to talk to and that you need to be listened to.
 You may have had so much advice that it’s hard to ‘hear yourself think’.
-You may just feel that you need a chance to talk about your worries.
-Talk freely about anything that has been a cause for concern or that you have strong feelings about.
+I will help you to talk freely about anything that has been a cause for concern or that you have strong feelings about.

 What does it cost?

-I charge £45 for an individual introductory session, £55 for a couples session (concessions negotiable).
-Thereafter sessions costs are individuals from £60, couples £70, discretionary rates available.
+I charge £55 or an individual introductory session, £60 for a couples session (concessions negotiable).
+Thereafter sessions costs are individuals £65, couples £70, discretionary rates available.

 Is there homework?